The Mayflies USA: History

 On February 18, 2025, the band released the single "Thought The Rain Was Gone" The song was the first official single from their upcoming release Kickless Kids, the band's first new album in 23 years.
 The single "Less Lost," featuring original drummer David Liesegang, came out on March 25, 2025.
 "Cabbagetown," the fourth single from Kickless Kids, was released on April 22, 2025.
 The final single, "Kickless Kids," was released to streaming platforms on May 13, 2025.

 The Kickless Kids album was released worldwide by Yep Roc Records on May 16, 2025 to streaming services and on limited edition peach vinyl and CD.
 Glide Magazine called Kickless Kids "a fantastic collection of power pop, crammed with memorable choruses, beautiful melodies, and infectious jangly guitars.
 You’d have to go back to R.E.M. to find a Southern band that can play power pop with such an effortless style."
+In their year-end review, radio station WCHL called Kickless Kids '[t]he comeback story of the year" and "easily one of the best we heard in ‘25."